pgagarinov/awesome-proxmox/vyos-proxmox-kvm/README.md

 # Create Vyos VMs on ***<font color="green">Proxmox</font>*** node via Ansible playbooks

-  These ansible playbooks create `vyos` VMs on Proxmox node with certain configured network settings.
+  These Ansible playbooks create `vyos` VMs on Proxmox node with certain configured network settings.
 Also using playbooks you can remove, start or stop them.

 ## Prerequisites
-  ### 1. Install Ansible on `mkde0` host.
-We will run ansible playbooks on it.
+  ### 0. It is assumed that a Proxmox cluster where VMs are to be deployed is already set up

+  ### 1. Install `Ansible` on a certain Linux host from which Ansible playbooks are to be run, this host is called for brevity below `Ansible host`

   For `Debian` Linux
   ```